crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================

 Sometimes you will be lucky enough to find a stick which contains stored magical energies.
-Wands each have a certain number of charges, which you immediately recognise when you pick them up.
-When you pick up a wand of type you already have in inventory, its charges are absorbed into the existing one.
-When a wand's charges are fully depleted, it vanishes.
+Wands each have a certain amount of charges, and a wand will cease to function when its charges run out.
+You must identify a wand to find out how many uses it has left.
+This can be done with a scroll of identify; characters with a good Evocations skill may also deduce the number of charges simply upon evoking the wand.
+Evoking a wand without having fully identified the number of charges remaining will waste some charges.

 Wands are aimed in the same way as missile weapons, and you can release the power of a wand by evoking it with 'V'.
 See section I for targeting.

-Wands can be 'Q'uivered in order to shoot via the autofire or 'f'ire interface, like spells and ammo.
+There are also a number of wands that may be useful to aim at yourself.

 =" Rings and Amulets
 ========================================

-Magical rings are among the most useful of the items you will find in the dungeon.
-While equipped, they provide some kind of passive benefit to the wearer, such as increasing their attributes or providing various types of protection.
+Magical rings are among the most useful of the items you will find in the dungeon, but can also be some of the most hazardous.
 Use the 'P' command to put on rings, and 'R' to remove them.
 You can wear up to two rings simultaneously, one on each hand; which hand you put a ring on is immaterial to its function.
 If you try to put on a ring while both ring fingers are full, you will be asked which one to remove.
 Octopodes are an exception, and may wear up to eight rings on their tentacles.
+Some rings function automatically, while others require activation (with the 'a' command).

 Amulets are similar to rings, but have different range of effects.
 Amulets are worn around the neck, and you can wear only one at a time.
-It is very quick to wear or remove a ring, but amulets' magics make them cumbersome to put on or take off.

 You can press '"' to quickly check what jewellery you're wearing.

 \| Staves
 ========================================

-There are a number of types of magical staves, each attuned to a different class of spells.
-While wielded they greatly increase the power of that class of spells.
-They can even be used in melee combat, although with mediocre effectiveness unless you can harness their special power, using a combination of the Evocations skill and the skill specific to the staff's type.
+There are a number of types of magical staves.
+Some enhance your general spellcasting ability, while some greatly increase the power of a certain class of spells (and possibly reduce your effectiveness with others).
+Some can even be used in melee combat, although with mediocre effectiveness unless you can harness their special power, using a combination of the Evocations skill and the skill specific to the staff's type.
+Staves which do not enhance a destructive magic school tend to have no combat powers at all.

 : Books
 ========================================

 Most books contain magical spells which your character may be able to learn.
-Upon picking up a book, all of the spells in it will be added to your spell library, allowing you to access a description of each spell or memorise spells from it with the 'M' command.
+You can read a book with the 'r' command, which lets you access a description of each spell or memorise spells from it with the 'M' command.

 Occasionally you will find manuals of some skill.
-When you pick one up, your experience will have twice the usual effect when used for training that skill.
+Carrying these will cause your experience to have twice the effect as usual when used for training that skill.
-Once a certain amount of bonus experience has been gained in this way, you will automatically discard the finished manual.

 { Miscellaneous
 ========================================